-- Where stone (sub-angular recommended) is used for protection below an outlet in a natural feature, geotextile liners should not be installed below the stone, as this compromises the stream bed as a habitat for aquatic organisms. - For outlets discharging to a flowing receiving channel, pipes and structures must be aligned to avoid erosion caused by lateral flows in the vicinity of the exposed structure.
+- Where stone (sub-angular recommended) is used for protection below an outlet in a natural feature, geotextile liners should not be installed below the stone, as this compromises the stream bed as a habitat for aquatic organisms. - For outlets discharging to a flowing receiving channel, pipes and structures must be aligned to avoid erosion caused by lateral flows in the vicinity of the exposed structure. - integrated with vegetation.

-A manufactured scour prevention and flow dissipation device that has been integrated with vegetation.
 The pictures depict the same area immediately following installation (left) and after vegetation has become established (right).